-Why do auto insurance rates increase?
-Even when I have a perfect driving record.
+Why do auto insurance rates increase when I have a perfect driving record.

 Have you noticed that auto insurance rates seem to increase every year?
 Unfortunately, it is the case for nearly every insurance carrier.
 While insurance agents don’t set insurance rates, Bearingstar can help you understand some of the elements carriers consider when determining their rates.
 At its most basic form, the premise of insurance is sharing risk and shouldering costs with others.